Jason Campbell

-Jason S. Campbell (born December 31, 1981) is a former American football quarterback who played in the National Football League (NFL).
-He was drafted by the Washington Redskins in the first round of the 2005 NFL Draft.
-He played college football at Auburn.
+Jason S. Campbell (born December 31, 1981) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the Auburn Tigers and was selected by the Washington Redskins in the first round of the 2005 NFL draft.
 Campbell also played for the Oakland Raiders, Chicago Bears, Cleveland Browns, and Cincinnati Bengals.
+After his playing career, he became an analyst for Auburn Sports Network.

 College career

 A 2000 graduate of Taylorsville High School in Taylorsville, Mississippi, Campbell went on to play college football at Auburn.
 As a starter, he had a different offensive coordinator every year, finally finding success in his senior year when he led the Tigers to an undefeated season in 2004 and was named the SEC Player of the Year and MVP of the SEC Championship Game.
-Campbell previously held the record for the longest touchdown completion in Auburn football history, an 87-yard pass to Silas Daniels in a 2004 matchup versus Louisiana Tech, a record that is now held by Cam Newton, who completed a 94-yard pass to Emory Blake on October 2, 2010 in their victory over Louisiana-Monroe.
+Campbell previously held the record for the longest touchdown completion in Auburn football history, an 87-yard pass to Silas Daniels in a 2004 matchup versus Louisiana Tech, a record that is now held by Cam Newton, who completed a 94-yard pass to Emory Blake on October 2, 2010, in their victory over Louisiana-Monroe.
 Campbell graduated from Auburn with a degree in public administration.